jbdman/content/en-US/win10/samples/BlinkyWVSA.md

 In your Arduino IDE (version 1.62 or better), go to the menu item File->Examples->VirtualShield->HelloWorld-Speech-Eventing.

-Hook up an LED with a resister to pin 8 as per this diagram:
+Hook up an LED with a resistor to pin 8 as per this diagram:
 (image)

 Run the Windows Virtual Shields for Arduino app.